ArduPilot/ardupilot_wiki/common/source/docs/common-uavcan-adapter-node.rst

  - Safety LED and Safety Switch
  - Buzzer (tonealarm or simple GPIO)

-And AP_Periph UAVCAN firmware supports these UAVCAN features:
+And AP_Periph DroneCAN firmware supports these DroneCAN features:

  - dynamic or static CAN node allocation
  - firmware upload